-In Section 1.2 we present the large deviation results which are proved in Section 3.
-The results of the variational analysis are given in Section 2 and their proofs are given in Section 2.3.
-We include an Appendix A where some basic facts about the bi-harmonic equation and bi-harmonic functions along with convergence statements for the discrete bi-Laplacian are provided.
-In Appendix B we collect some well-known facts about partition functions of Gaussian integrated random walks.
+In Section 1.2 we present all our large deviation results which are proved in Section 3, whereas our variational analysis results are given in Section 2 and their proofs are given in Section 2.3.
+In Appendix A we give some basic details about the bi-harmonic equation and bi-harmonic function along with convergence statements for the discrete bi-Laplacian.
+In Appendix B some well-known facts about partition functions of Gaussian integrated random walks are collected.